dragon-forge/Docs/docs/api/misc/hammerhelper.md

 HammerLib references:
 - `@RegistryName`-d Item constants have the registry name string literal a reference to item model json file (if it exists)
 - `@RegistryName`-d Block constants have the registry name string literal a reference to block state map json file (if it exists)
+- `@LoadCompat` modid string literal can be a reference to mod class owning the modid (if it exists)

 HammerAnimations references:
 - `@RegistryName`-d [IAnimationContainer](../hammeranims/animations/registration), [IGeometryContainer](../hammeranims/geometry/registration) and [IParticleContainer](../hammeranims/particles/registration) constants have the registry name string literal a reference to their container json file (if it exists)

+Minecraft references:
+- Block states can reference model files and texture files.
+- Item and block models can reference parent model and texture files.

 ### Inspector suppression

-When using `@SimplyRegister` on a class which has at least one `@RegistryName` field, the `unused` inspection on class element will be suppressed, preventing the class and all `@RegistryName` fields from being marked as 'unused' (since they are registered into the game!)
+- When using `@SimplyRegister` on a class which has at least one `@RegistryName` field, the `unused` inspection on class element will be suppressed, preventing the class and all `@RegistryName` fields from being marked as 'unused' (since they are registered into the game!)
+- When adding `@LoadCompat` on a class, the `unused` inspection on the class element will be suppressed.

 ### Layered Icons

 - Classes annotated with `@SimplyRegister` will have squares around the class/interface class icon.
 - Classes implementing `IPacket` will have a plug drawn ontop of the class.
+- Classes annotated with `@LoadCompat` will have a plug drawn ontop of the class.